Domestic sheep predation: Australia and New Zealand

-Annual baiting programs are conducted to reduce the number of dingoes and foxes.
-Uncontrolled domestic dogs also regularly menace and kill sheep.
-Occasionally wedge-tailed eagles will kill young sheep up to and including hogget size sheep.
-In contrast, New Zealand has no remaining large carnivores.
+In contrast, New Zealand has no remaining large carnivores since the extinction of the Haast's eagle.
 The only wild animal known to attack sheep in New Zealand is the rare, unusual kea parrot endemic to the country's South Island.
-Also, feral dogs have been a problem.

-Prior to their extinction in Tasmania the thylacine (Thylacinus cynocephalus), also called the Tasmanian tiger, was also a major predator of sheep.

 British Isles

 Brown bears are thought to have become extinct in the British Isles in the year 500, while the last wolves were wiped out in 1786.
-Today the only wild animals remaining as a tangible threat to lambs in the British Isles are the red fox, badger, and eagles.
-Domestic dogs are also a common cause of predation of lambs and sheep (they can also sometimes die of shock after any attempted predation or attack).
-There are many anecdotal reports of badgers predating sheep or lambs, but very little solid evidence of attacks.
-Badgers will scavenge carcasses of animals that have died of other causes and do have the ability to kill lambs but there is little proof that this is anything other than an occasional occurrence.
-In an independent report on the impact of badgers it was reported that a Scottish survey of sheep farmers in 2019 found that of farmers who thought they had suffered predation 11% were of the opinion that badgers were responsible for some of their losses, although a majority of these did not actually witness an attack.
-The report also points out that predation (by many species, not just badgers) is often both misidentified and overestimated which makes it difficult to conclude an accurate figure for badger attacks.
+Today the only wild animals that pose a plausible threat to lambs in the British Isles are the red fox, the European badger, and eagles.
+Domestic dogs are also a frequent cause of predation on lambs and sheep, which can also sometimes die of shock after any attempted predation or attack by a dog.

+There are numerous anecdotal reports of badgers predating sheep or lambs, but there is very little concrete evidence of attacks.
+Badgers will scavenge carcasses of animals that have died from other causes.
+Although they are capable of killing lambs, there is little evidence that this is anything more than an occasional occurrence.
+An independent report on the impact of badgers on sheep cited a 2019 Scottish survey of sheep farmers, which found that 11% of the interviewed farmers who believed they had experienced sheep predation attributed at least some of their losses to badgers, despite a lack of direct observation of these attacks by the respondents.
+The report also noted that predation (by many species, not just badgers) is often both misidentified and overestimated, making it difficult to arrive at an accurate figure for badger attacks.

-Crows such as the hooded crow are known to kill lambs, often first disabling them by pecking out their eyes; if a sheep has fallen over during parturition or bad weather and cannot get up, again crows will first attack their eyes.
-Larger predatory birds such as golden eagles and white-tailed eagle may pose a threat to sheep in the north of Britain, where their ranges remain stable, but studies show that overall levels of predation are likely to be low (in the order of 1-3%), although a small number of farmers may occasionally suffer slightly higher losses.
+Corvids such as the hooded crow and Eurasian magpie are known to kill lambs, often first incapacitating them by pecking out their eyes, especially if a sheep has fallen over during parturition or inclement weather.
+Larger predatory birds such as golden eagles and white-tailed eagles may pose a threat to sheep in the north of Britain, where their ranges remain stable, but studies show that overall levels of predation are likely to be low (in the order of 1-3%), although a small number of farmers may occasionally suffer slightly higher losses.

 Mainland Europe

-In Greece, between April 1989 and June 1991, 21,000 sheep and goats were killed by wolves.
-In 1998 it was 5,894 sheep and goats.
+In Greece, 21,000 sheep and goats were killed by wolves between April 1989 and June 1991.
+In 1998, 5,894 sheep and goats were killed.

 In southern Bulgaria, golden jackals were recorded to have attacked 1,053 sheep between 1982–87.